bean-validation-scala/bean-validation-scala/README.md

 ## How to use

-First.
+Step 1.
 Add annotations to your case class.

     import javax.validation.constraints.Size